toplist2048/cscourses.online/_posts/2019-03-14-java-basics.md

       <li>If one of the values is integral and the other is floating-point, Java
         will automatically promote the integral value to the floating-point value’s data type. </li>
-      <li>Smaller data types, namely byte , short , and char , are first
+      <li>Smaller data types, namely byte, short, and char, are first
-        promoted to int even if neither of the operands is int . </li>
+        promoted to int even if neither of the operands is int. </li>
       <li>The result have the same data type as its promoted operands. </li>
     </ul>
     <p>Casting primitives is required any time you are going from a larger
-      numerical data type to a smaller numerical data type, or converting from a fl oating-point number to an integral value</p>
+      numerical data type to a smaller numerical data type, or converting from a floating-point number to an integral value</p>
     <pre>int i = (int)1.0</pre>
     <p><code>a instanceof b</code> is True if the reference that a points to is
-      an instance of a class, subclass, or class that implements a particular interface, as named in b</p>
+      an instance of a class, subclass, or class that implements a particular interface, as named in b.</p>
+    <p>The >> is arithmetic shift right, >>> is logical shift right.
+In an arithmetic shift, the sign bit is extended to preserve the signedness of the number. </p>

     <h3>Java Arrays</h3>
     <p>An Java array is a piece of memory on the heap for a number of elements.</p>
     <h4>Java Creating Arrays</h4>